Closing the Gap

 Queensland's progress on Closing the Gap

-At the national level, all jurisdictions are held accountable for progress on Priority Reforms and Targets through the Productivity Commission’s Closing the Gap national data dashboard and Annual Data Compilation Report (PDF).
+At the national level, all jurisdictions are held accountable for progress on Priority Reforms and Targets through the Productivity Commission’s Closing the Gap national data dashboard and Annual Data Compilation Report.
 Jurisdictions are held accountable for progress on delivering on the commitments in the National Agreement through an Implementation Tracker.

 The Queensland Government recently released the: